Choose another writer in this calendar:

 his first financially successful drama.
 With the receipt of a new

-grant, he visited Stockholm, dined with the King, and later represented
+grant, he visited Stockholm, dined with the King, and later in 1869 represented

-Norway at the opening of the Suez Canal.
+Norway on behalf of King Carl of Sweden at the opening of the Suez Canal.
 In the 1870s he worked with

 had met Ibsen in Rome in 1866; the play was written a year after their